ancient-military-history

 Layout and Design: The Castrum Plan

 The heart of the fort was the principia, a large courtyard building housing the legion's standards, the commander's office, the treasury, and often a shrine to the imperial cult.
-Adjacent to it was the praetorium, the commander's residence—a substantial house with its own courtyard.
+Behind the courtyard was the basilica, a hall used for assemblies, drill practice in bad weather, and as a law court.
+Adjacent to it was the praetorium, the commander's residence—a substantial house with its own courtyard, dining rooms, and baths.
 Barracks were arranged in blocks called contubernia, each housing a squad of 8 soldiers.
+Each block had a line of rooms for the men, a stable for mules at one end, and a centurion's quarters at the front.
 Other critical structures included the horrea (granaries), which were raised on pillars to allow air circulation and protect grain from moisture; the fabrica (workshops) where weapons and equipment were repaired; and the valetudinarium (hospital), which had wards, an operating room, and a pharmacy.
+The fort's bathhouse (thermae) was often located near the walls, with its own water supply and drainage system.

 Defensive Features of Roman Fortifications